eliotsykes/rack-cache-smash/README.md

 ## Installation

-Add the rack-uncache gem to the development group your application's Gemfile:
+Add the rack-uncache gem to the development group in your application's Gemfile:

     group :development do
         ...